palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 ![](../assets/images/emg_gui_flex_small.png)
 ![](../assets/images/emg_gui_flex_big.png)

-You can use these events to trigger analog or digital events from within the GUI as you like.
+You can use these changes in signal intensity to trigger analog or digital events from within the GUI as you like.
 Check out the `EMG_Widget.pde` file for more information on the EMG widget.